 Some processors and their operating systems support hardware relocation and segmentation.
 Programs prepared for these systems start out as relocatable.
 A linkage editor processes the relocatable output from CAL/32 to link in any needed subprograms.
-The output of this process is an absolute program that, because of the relocating hardware, can be loaded beginning at any memory address that is a multiple of 256 for memory access controller (MAC) machines or 2,048 for memory address translator (MAT) machines.
+The output of this process is an absolute program that, because of the relocating hardware, can be loaded beginning at any memory address that is a multiple of 256 for memory access controller (MAC) machines, 2,048 for memory address translator (MAT) machines, or 4,096 for virtual address translator (VAT) machines.
 At run-time, the relocating hardware adds the required relocation value to all addresses supplied by the program.
 This relocating hardware also provides for program segmentation, where the program is divided into pieces that can be loaded into noncontiguous blocks of memory.